-1 National home prices use the Freddie Mac House Price Index for the U.S., which is a value-weighted average of the state indexes where the value weights are based on Freddie Mac's single-family credit guarantee portfolio.
+National home prices use the Freddie Mac House Price Index for the U.S., which is a value-weighted average of the state indices where the value weights are based on Freddie Mac's single-family credit guarantee portfolio.
 Other indices of home prices may have different results, as they are determined using home prices relating to different pools of mortgage loans and calculated under different conventions than Freddie Mac's.
 Quarterly growth rates are calculated as a 3-month change based on the final month of each quarter.
 'SA' denotes 'Seasonally Adjusted' and 'NSA' denotes 'Not Seasonally Adjusted'; seasonal factors typically result in stronger house-price appreciation during the second and third quarters.
 Historical growth rates change as new data becomes available.
 Values for the most recent periods typically see the largest changes.
-Cumulative decline calculated as the percent change from June 2006 to December 2014.
+Cumulative decline, based on the NSA series, calculated as the percent change from June 2006 to March 2015.